-5.4 Gravitation-wave (GW) events
+5.4 Gravitation-wave (GW) and ultra-high energy neutrino events

-Transient gamma-ray events in the INTEGRAL data over a two-days long window centred on the gravitational-wave (GW) event trigger times distributed by the LIGO/VIRGO consortium will be analysed by the INTEGRAL MoU team (Project Scientist, ISDC, IBAS team, instrument teams).
+Transient gamma-ray events in the INTEGRAL data over a two-days long window centred on the gravitational-wave (GW) event trigger and ultra-high energy neutrino event times distributed by, respectively, the LIGO/VIRGO consortium and the IceCube collaboration, will be analysed by the respective INTEGRAL MoU teams.
 This applies both to events already detected by INTEGRAL, such as GRBs found through IBAS (Section 5.3), and to transient events yet to be detected.
-In both cases the data rights will be transferred to the INTEGRAL Project, unless the transient event is found to be associated to a source clearly unrelated to the GW event.
+In both cases the data rights will be transferred to the INTEGRAL Project, unless the transient event is found to be associated to a source clearly unrelated to these events.
+See also Section 1.8).